Vyral/base-template/_posts/2019-07-15-a-conversation-with-the-park-city-real-estate-investor-team.md

 They’re one of our top teams and their business model is commendable.
 They have one of the most highly trafficked websites in Park City and have managed to achieve a very high conversion rate, which is very difficult to do.
 Their client reviews are outstanding as well.
 How do they do it?

-**Annett and Drew feel that anybody who is reaching out from their website is already a step ahead of other buyers and sellers in the market.** They’re educated, they know where the market is going, they know the different neighborhoods, which makes it much easier to get out and start looking at properties.
+**Annett and Drew feel that anybody who is reaching out from their website is already a step ahead of other buyers and sellers in the market.** They’re educated, they know where the market is going, and they know the different neighborhoods, which makes it much easier to get out and start looking at properties.

 {% include pullquote.html %}